yAOwzers/tp/docs/UserGuide.md

 ### 3.3.
 Personalised Messages

+We have included personalised messages to compliment your works!

-A personalised message will be printed out to the user whenever a particular command has been entered by the user.
+A personalised message will be printed out to you in the command line interface whenever you enter a particular command.
-Personalised messages will include a random generated encouraging message followed by the name provided by the user upon launch of Zer0Note.
+Personalised messages will include a random generated encouraging message followed by the name provided by you upon launch of Zer0Note.

 Example of how a personalised message will look like:
 ```
-I like how you think, Tom
+I like how you think, Tom.
 ```

 Commands that include personalised messages are: